junes/py4dmx/README.md

    the current session id.

  * `dmx.py -C -u "myusername" -p "mypassword"`
-   creates a new user with user name "myusername" and password "mypassword"
+   creates a new user with user name "myusername" and password "mypassword".

  * `dmx.py -s -l -u "myusername" -p "mypassword"`
    will login user "myusername" into DMX and output the current session id.